-- When appropriate, inform others (hotel or shelter staff, family members, airline attendants) that your family member has dementia and may not understand what is happening.
+- When appropriate, inform others (hotel or shelter staff, family members, airline attendants) that your family member or friend has dementia and may not understand what is happening.

 - Do not leave the person with dementia alone.
 It only takes a few minutes to wander away and get lost.

-- Be alert for changes in routine, travelling and new environments, which can cause agitation, wandering and an increase in symptoms such as hallucinations, delusions and sleep disturbance.
+- Be alert for changes in routine, travelling and new environments, which can cause agitation, getting lost and an increase in symptoms such as hallucinations, delusions and sleep disturbance.

 - Do your best to remain calm.
 The person with dementia will respond to the emotional tone you set.

 Tips for preventing agitation

-- Reassure him.
-Hold hands or put your arm on his shoulder.
-Tell him that things are going to be fine.
+- Reassure the person with dementia.
+Hold hands or put your arm on their shoulder.
+Tell them that things are going to be fine.

 - Find outlets for anxious energy.
-Take a walk together or engage him in simple tasks.
+Take a walk together or engage them in simple tasks.

-- Redirect her attention if she becomes upset.
+- Redirect their attention if they becomes upset.

-- Move him to a safer or quieter place, if possible.
+- Move them to a safer or quieter place, if possible.
 Limit stimulation.

-- Make sure she takes medications as scheduled.
+- Make sure they take medications as scheduled.